Useful React Resources

 That’s it for now!
 I’m going to be updating these resources and organizing them better in the coming weeks.
 Stay tuned!

 Written by Chris Fulgencio who lives and works in Los Angeles.
-You should follow him on GitHub.
+You should follow me on GitHub.